-- Place a suitable container under the engine. - Remove oil drain plug with the O-ring. - Remove oil screen 2 with the O-ring. - Completely drain the engine oil. - Clean the oil drain plug and oil screen thoroughly. - Position oil screen 2 and mount and tighten oil drain plug 1 with the O-ring.
+- Place a suitable container under the engine.

+- Remove oil drain plug with the O-ring.

+- Remove oil screen 2 with the O-ring.

+- Remove screw plug 3 with oil screen 4.

+- Completely drain the engine oil.

+- Thoroughly clean the oil drain plugs and oil screens.

+- Position oil screen 2 and mount and tighten oil drain plug 1 with the O-ring.